 TCAction program delivery is administered through three Departments: Family Services, Energy Services and Housing Services.
 Our service philosophy is based on the Family Development Model, which redirects the way health, education and human services are delivered to families.
 This model moves systems away from crisis-oriented, fragmented services toward an empowerment, support-based approach to working with families.
 Family Development emphasizes strength-based partnerships, mutual respect, interagency collaboration and family-centered services.
 TCAction Head Start and Early Head Start programs served 350 children and their families.
 Program services were provided to pregnant women, newborns and children up to five years old, in classrooms and families' homes.
-With 16 classrooms county-wide and 9 Ithaca City School District classroom collaborations, children and families received high quality, developmentally appropriate education individualized to enhance learning and access community resources in preparing our children for a lifetime of learning.
+With 18 classrooms county-wide and 9 Ithaca City School District classroom collaborations, children and families received high quality, developmentally appropriate education individualized to enhance learning and access community resources in preparing our children for a lifetime of learning.
 Utilizing High-Scope Curriculum, focused on five school readiness domains, this year's child assessments reflected achievement across all domains.
-Children's approaches to learning increased by 37%; reflecting their abilities to problem solve, plan, and expand their initiative.
-Language and literacy skills increased by 35% and physical development skills scores increased by 39%.
-Social skills increased by 37%.
-Children's math and science skills increased by 37%; these gains were enhanced utilizing the ECHOS science curriculum implemented through a collaboration with our local Sciencenter.
-Family services included socialization activities, Parent Action Groups, training, secondary education opportunities and seminars throughout the year.
-Transition to Kindergarten included a variety of activities, such as panel discussions with school district personnel, principals speaking at Parent Action Groups, and school visits to cafeterias, libraries and gymnasiums.
+Children's approaches to learning increased by 38%; reflecting their abilities to problem solve, plan, and expand their initiative.
+Language and literacy skills increased by 39% and physical development skills scores increased by 33%.
+Social skills increased by 39%.
+Children's math and science skills increased by 50%; these gains were enhanced utilizing the ECHOS science curriculum implemented through a collaboration with our local Sciencenter.
+Family Services included socialization activities, Parent Action Groups, training, secondary education opportunities and seminars throughout the year.
+Transition to Kindergarten included a variety of activities, such as panel discussions with school district personnel, principals speaking at Parent Action Groups, and visits to school cafeterias, libraries and gymnasiums.
 Our Primary School Support Program worked closely with parents and school officials to strengthen relationships for children in their first years of public school.
 Advocates supported families at parent-teacher conferences, coordinated services for children with special needs and supported positive communication between families and school staff.
-We served 87,073 breakfasts, lunches and snacks to children and families with expanded activities that linked LANA nutrition curriculum to the home.
+We served 95,109 breakfasts, lunches and snacks to children and families with expanded activities that linked LANA nutrition curriculum to the home.
 Serving Up the Harvest activities provided families with extended nutrition education and opportunities to acquire cooking skills.
 Collaborating with Finger Lakes Community Health has provided for dental screenings and cleanings for children while reinforcing oral health care in the home through child and family education and supplies.
-Our Family Home Library provided 3,133 books and activities to family homes funded through the Park Foundation.
-U.S. Department of Health & Human program funding totaled \$3,494,501.
-Of which \$2,380,363 supported wages and fringe benefits, \$758,183 for operations, \$241,992 in contracted services and \$61,409 for consumables.
-An additional \$55,661 of funding expanded staff and parent education and training.
-The Emergency Food Pantry was visited 4899 times by households with low income who, once a month, were able receive a three-day supply of nutritious food, personnal hygiene products and household supplies.
-The TCAction Victory Garden provided tools, compost, buckets, seeds, and approximately 15,000 seedlings to 265 consumer households.
+Our Family Home Library provided 3,092 books and activities to family homes funded through the Park Foundation.
+U.S. Department of Health &Human program funding totaled \$3,625,144.
+Of which \$2,683,290 supported wages and fringe benefits, \$575,223 for operations, \$242,000 in contracted services and \$63,051 for consumables.
+An additional \$51,580 of funding expanded staff and parent education and training.